DonutLaser/laser-color/README.md

 * __H__ - select previous color sample
 * __L__ - select next color sample
 * __Ctrl + S__ - save the library

+## Installation

+To install the app, simply go to Releases page of the repository and download the LaserColor.exe installer.
+In the installer, follow instructions as you would in any other installer.
+That's it.